openai/evals/README.md

 # Evals

-Evals is a framework for evaluating large language models (LLMs) or systems built using LLMs as components.
+Evals is a framework for evaluating LLMs (large language models) or systems built using LLMs as components.
 An "eval" is a task used to evaluate the quality of a system's behavior.
 The Evals framework also includes an open-source registry of challenging evals.

 (April 7 update): We now support evaluating the behavior of any system including prompt chains or tool-using agents, via the [Completion Function Protocol](docs/completion-fns.md).